 Do Credit Freezes or Credit Locks Impact Your Credit Score?

-Protecting your credit with a credit lock or credit freeze won’t harm your credit score.
+Protecting your credit with a credit lock or credit freeze will not harm your credit score.
 If anything, it will help you maintain a higher credit score by preventing damage that could occur from a fraudulent credit application.

 The Downsides of Using Credit Freezes and Credit Locks